Bobby Gonzales: Youth

 Bobby started his professional career with Sabah during the 2003 Malaysian League by making his debut against Terengganu.
 He was part of the squad that finished as runners-up in the 2003 Malaysia Cup.
 He also represented the Malaysia youth team for 2001 Asian School Championship in Kuala Lumpur where Malaysia finished third.
 He also played for Malaysia U-20 team in the Singapore Cup and was listed in the preliminary squad for the 2004 AFC Youth Championship, he however did not make it for the final squad.

 Sabah

 During the 2007–08 season, Bobby scored 13 goals to become Sabah's all season top scorer with André Scotti Ossemer.
 His performances earned him a call-up for national under 23 preparation for 2007 SEA Games.
 He however failed to earn a place in the squad.

-Brunei DPMM

-For the 2009 season, Bobby joined a team based in Brunei, DPMM.
-However, DPMM had to pull out of Malaysia Super League 2009 due to their suspension from the league in late November for not complying with the Registrar of Societies (RoS) rules.

-PLUS F.C.
+KL PLUS

-He later sign for PLUS F.C.
+For the 2009 season, Bobby signed for PLUS FC.
 He made his debut against Terengganu and scored a spectacular 25-meter goal.